hubinglei/EnterpriseSocialNetwork/README.txt

-Design			the directory to store the psd of photoshop of the system Prototype		the directory to store the html/js based online demo system Doc				the directory to store the document of the system
+Design			the directory to store the psd of photoshop of the system Prototype		the directory to store the html/js based online demo system Doc				the directory to store the document of the system OpenSource		the directory to store the opensource lib with source code and document which are used in the project